geomstats/geomstats/docs/contributing.rst

 latest changes of the main geomstats repository::

     $ git fetch upstream
-    $ git merge upstream/master
+    $ git rebase upstream/master

-Subsequently, you might need to solve the conflicts.
-You can refer to the `Git documentation related to resolving merge conflict using the command line
+Subsequently, you might need to solve potential conflicts.
+Refer to the `Git documentation related to resolving merge conflict using the command line
 <https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/>`_.